wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [ Ed note: This document lives in GitHub at: https://github.com/wkumari/draft-wkumari-dnsop-alt-tld .
-Issues and pull requests happily accpeted. ]
+Issues and pull requests happily accepted. ]

 Status of This Memo